Rocket vs ECM: Which Espresso Machine Should You Buy?

 So which one?

 Wondering if it's worth it?
-Our Coffee Savings Calculator shows how quickly a machine pays for itself compared with buying coffee out.
+Our calculator shows how quickly a machine pays for itself compared with buying coffee out.